2011 Premier League speedway season

 The 2011 Premier League season was the second division of British speedway.
 Glasgow Tigers won the league after winning both matches of a double-header on 9 October.

-Pre season
+Preseason

 New entries

 The Leicester Lions were hoping to gain entry to the 2010 season.
 However, the track was not ready in time for them to compete.
 They therefore decided to return in 2011.
 With the stadium getting approval, the Lions were then confirmed as entrants for the 2011 season.